Team-LAD-S/LADSource-Docs/docs/guides/getting-started.md

 ## Requirements

-Before developing a LADBot, install and enable:
+Before developing a LADBot, make sure you have:

+- A brain (recommended)
 - Garry's Mod
 - LADSource
 - DrGBase